Lech Wałęsa: Honours

 Wałęsa was named Man of the Year by Time magazine (1981), Financial Times (1980), Saudi Gazette (1989) and 12 other newspapers and magazines.
-He was awarded with over 45 honorary doctorates by universities around the world, including Harvard University and Sorbonne.
+He was awarded more than 45 honorary doctorates by universities around the world, including Harvard University and Sorbonne.
 He was named an honorary karate black belt by International Traditional Karate Federation.
 Wałęsa is also an honorary citizen of more than 30 cities, including London, Buffalo and Turin.

-In the United States, Wałęsa was the first recipient of the Liberty Medal, in 1989.
+In the United States, Wałęsa was the first recipient of the Liberty Medal in 1989.
 That year, he also received the Presidential Medal of Freedom and became the first non-head-of-state to address a joint meeting of the United States Congress.
 In 2000, Wałęsa received the Golden Plate Award of the American Academy of Achievement.
 Wałęsa symbolically represented Europe by carrying the Olympic flag at the opening ceremony of the 2002 Winter Olympics.
 In 2004, he represented ten newly acceded EU countries during the official accession ceremony in Strasbourg.
 In 1993, the heraldic authority of the Kingdom of Sweden assigned Wałęsa a personal coat of arms on the occasion of his admittance into the Royal Order of the Seraphim.